ROCm/amdsmi/amdsmi_cli/README.md

-# AMD System Management Interface
+# AMD SMI CLI Tool

 This tool acts as a command line interface for manipulating and monitoring the amdgpu kernel, and is intended to replace